-Advisors: Dr. Fran Miles (269) 927-8100 ext.
-7157, miles@lakemichigancollege.edu Frank Stijnman (269) 927-8100 ext.
-5256, stijnman@lakemichigancollege.edu
+Advisors: Dr. Fran Miles (269) 927-1000 ext.
+7157, miles@lakemichigancollege.edu Frank Stijnman (269) 927-8862, stijnman@lakemichigancollege.edu

 The following is a sample college transfer program.
 It is essential that you work with an academic advisor to develop an individualized program that meets the specific requirements of the college you plan to attend.